the-allanc/skeleton/README-skeleton.rst

   - Modify the lines at the top of `README.rst` to define the project's name and summary, as well as the links to the project's repository and documentation.
   - Add a description for the project (if required) in `README.rst`.
   - Modify the parameters of `setup.py` to remove one of the version parameters defining whether `bumpversion <https://github.com/peritus/bumpversion>`_ or `setuptools_scm <https://github.com/pypa/setuptools_scm>`_ is used for versioning.
+  - Update docs/index.rst and choose either the multi-document API approach or the inline API approach (if the latter, then update the name of the automodule being used).